-- the interplay between this plan and other district initiatives, - the willingness and ability of adjoining districts to collaboratively implement student integration strategies, - a fiscal incentive for maintaining racially segregated schools and for remaining racially isolated, and - a lack of resources for MDE to conduct an in-depth, comprehensive evaluation of districts' capacity and willingness to use their plans to disrupt disparities for their students.
+- The interplay between this plan and other district initiatives. - The willingness and ability of adjoining districts to collaboratively implement student integration strategies. - A fiscal incentive for maintaining racially segregated schools and for remaining racially isolated. - A lack of resources for MDE to conduct an in-depth, comprehensive evaluation of districts' capacity and willingness to use their plans to disrupt disparities for their students.

 The Achievement and Integration program is unique in that it is the only state aid-funded education program with an explicit focus on increasing racial and economic integration and reducing achievement disparities.
-While the correlation between racially integrated schools and increased academic, employment, health and social-emotional outcomes for all students is well documented by social science research, creating and sustaining school systems that increase racial and economic integration and reduce achievement disparities for specific groups of historically underserved students remains elusive, while maintaining racially segregated schools continues to be the norm and to perpetuate race-based disparities.
+The correlation between racially integrated schools and increased academic, employment, health and social-emotional outcomes for all students is well documented by social science research.
+Despite this, creating and sustaining school systems that increase racial and economic integration and reduce achievement disparities for specific groups of historically underserved students remains elusive, while the maintaining of racially segregated schools continues to be seen, resulting in the perpetuation of race-based disparities.